1972 Yale Bulldogs football team

 The 1972 Yale Bulldogs football team represented Yale University in the 1972 NCAA University Division football season.
 The Bulldogs were led by eighth year head coach Carmen Cozza, played their home games at the Yale Bowl and finished in second place in the Ivy League with a 5–2 record, 7–2 overall.

 Schedule

+NFL draft

+The following Bulldogs were selected in the National Football League draft following the season.